How do you ensure your business site is secure?

 Notify you of an unauthorised entry – Record evidence of unsolicited activities – Allow quick access to when and where incidents have happened – Restrict access to unauthorised persons

-You have many options when it comes to your business security, dependant on your needs and your business site:
+You have many options when it comes to your business security, dependent on your needs and your business site:

 CCTV Systems – A good CCTV system will enable you to check your site via an app, notify you of an authorised entry and enable you to search a specific area for an incident, quickly.